Bearded Dragon Care Page

 Daylight Lamp

 It takes a lot to light a large enclosure, UVB and heat bulbs aren't going to be enough to provide the bright light that a diurnal reptile needs for simulating natural sunlight.
-The brightest reptile light fixture currently on the market is the Arcadia Jungle Dawn LED Bar.
+Your beardie should have a full spectrum daylight lamp with ~6500K and spanning 75-100% of the enclosure length.
+The brightest lamp currently on the market is the Arcadia Jungle Dawn LED Bar.
 They’re expensive, but the sheer output of bright, beautifully white light makes them worth the investment.
-We highly recommend installing one in your dragon's enclosure, or one of our other recommended ~6500K daylight lamps:
+We highly recommend installing one in your dragon's enclosure, or one of our other recommended daylight lamps:

 Heating